Carlow University: Track & Field

 Carlow fielded its first men's and women's track and field teams in the Spring of 2018.

 Volleyball

 Carlow University women's volleyball is the longest standing of Carlow's athletic programs.
 The team competes in at least 24 contest dates per season as a member of the American Mideast Conference.
 The Carlow Celtics volleyball team play their home games in St. Joseph Hall.

+Madwomen in the Attic writing program

+Since 1979, the Madwomen in the Attic program at Carlow University has created a space for writing, the exchange of ideas, and the publication of women’s literature.
+The program offers workshops, publishing opportunities, mentorship, and readings.
+Semester-long creative writing workshops are open to undergraduate students and community writers (women ages 18-99).